Saturday, June 22, 2024

 Another first today - I cast my vote!

-As a teenager, I had always waited to become 21 - the age then for Universal Adult Franchise.
-We read it in Civics.
+As a teenager, I had always waited to become 21 - the age then for Universal Adult Franchise, we read it in Civics.
 But there was so much more to elections that Calcutta taught me.
-The excitement the city would whip-up during the run-up to elections, was almost equal to the run-up to Durga Puja.
+The excitement the city would whip-up during the run-up to elections was almost equal to the run-up to Durga Puja.
 If you know what Durga Puja is to Calcutta you will know what I am talking about.

 And of course, there was public art on ANY available spot.
 Your bad luck if you had just re-painted your house a virgin white.
 But credit where it's due, the posters and graffiti were unique with art, satire, humour, caricature, historical allusions, brilliantly appealing to the entire spectrum from subaltern to intellectual.
 There was something about the visuals, they were very Soviet-esque.